 “They didn’t go outside; it was just too cold for them today,” the substitute teacher responded matter-of-factly when I picked my daughter up from school and asked if she had been outside for recess.
 Deep inside I already knew what the answer would be, but my heart still sank when I heard the teacher’s words.
 It was 16F and very little wind that day.
 Chilly, yes.
 But too cold?
 Not even close.

 Many Americans who are my age and older may remember playing outside at recess in all types of weather, and biologically speaking, children’s ability to endure cold temperatures hasn’t changed since then.
 (Let alone the fact that the outdoor gear available today is more advanced and better at keeping kids warm than it was when we grew up.)
 It is our willingness to accept cold weather that has decreased.
 That’s a shame, because there are many good reasons why we should let kids play outside in the cold as well.

 I often get asked how long a child can stay out in a given temperature and there’s no simple answer to that.
-It totally depends on the wind chill, gear and the temperament and age of the child.
+It depends on so many factors – humidity, wind chill, gear, activity level and the temperament and age of the child.
 For example, younger kids generally have a harder time moving around in heavy gear and get cold quicker than older kids.
 (Check out Yes, Kids Can Play Outside When It’s Cold for more tips and things to consider.)
 I lived in Montana and Indiana for a total of 15 years and in that time there was never a day that I consider too cold to get outside.
 We even played in the snow for 45 minutes during the Polar Vortex a couple of years ago, when the temperature with wind chill was supposedly -40F in our area, and I was the one who got cold first!

 So how do we do it?
 Well, there’s a method to the madness and I decided to show you how to dress for cold weather by creating a little video.
 Watch it and then find a handy list with links to all my recommended picks for cold-weather gear below.